gabrielsalvatore/algorithmology-systemsense/writing/reflection.md

 ### Describe in detail how the `get_cpufrequencies` function works

-TODO: Write at least one paragraph to explain the provided source code
+TODO: Write at least one paragraph to explain the request source code

 ```python
 def get_cpufrequencies() -> Dict[str, str]: